JunHuang01/nightmare/README.md

 Scripting: Jun Huang

-Music: Matthieu Keith (Not part of the team, we found his music through creative common license, you can contact him at mgkgroup@gmail.com)
+Music/Sound SFXs: Matthieu Keith (Not part of the team, we found his music through creative common license, you can contact him at mgkgroup@gmail.com)